edderick/third-year-project/docs/Issues/installing.md

 build these from source, since I shall not be modifying them.

 It seems that a packahed called libtool is also needed to ensure installation works.
 Not certain this is needed.

+libreadline also seems to be an issue (mainly with vtysh):

+sudo apt-get install lib32readline6

 Next it should be possible to run ./bootstrap.
 AFAIK this produces (among other things) the configure script.